islomar/algorithms-and-data-structures/udactiy-technical-interview/README.md

 * Brainstorm about different data structures and algorithms.
 * Debugging
 * Possible solution for islands problem: use of deck (double-ended queue), marking each element already explored.

+## "I don't understand graph theory" notes
+* Recursive functions look very elegant though they are so expensive.
+Each time we call a function recursively, it means we call a completely “new” function (see the illustration above).
+And by “new” we mean that another stack memory space should be “allocated” for the function arguments and local variables.
+That’s why recursive calls are expensive (the extra stack space allocations and the many function calls) and dangerous (mind the stack overflow) and it is obviously suggested to use iterative implementations.
+In mission critical systems programming (aircraft, NASA rovers and so on) a recursion is completely prohibited (no stats, no experience, just telling you the rumors).

 ## Interesting links